-- 9.1.3 The distributor's Customer Charter must summarise all current rights, entitlements and obligations of distributors and customers relating to the supply of electricity, including: - (a) the identity of the distributor; and - (b) the distributor's guaranteed service levels, and other aspects of their relationship under this Code and other applicable laws and codes.
+- 9.1.2A Prior to the end of December of each year, a distributor must notify each of its customers in writing about its role in relation to maintenance of supply, emergencies and restoration after interruptions and the distributor's contact details and website address. - 9.1.3 The distributor's Customer Charter must summarise all current rights, entitlements and obligations of distributors and customers relating to the supply of electricity, including: - (a) the identity of the distributor; and - (b) the distributor's guaranteed service levels, and other aspects of their relationship under this Code and other applicable laws and codes.